TJ's Custom Gunworks

 Q: Do you sell barrels, or what barrel do you recommend?

-A: I CAN sell you a factory Sig barrel, but NOT an aftermarket barrel.
+A: Yes, I can sell you a factory Sig barrel, or an aftermarket barrel.

 Q: Do you accept credit cards or checks?